Optimal Dose

 • Emperor Sheng Neng of China used cannabis-based tea to help with various health ailments that included poor memory, malaria, and even gout.

-• The Atharva Veda (a collection of sacred texts of an unknown author) mentions cannabis as one of five sacred plants, referring to it as a source of happiness, donator of joy, and bringer of freedom
+• The Atharva Veda (a collection of sacred texts of an unknown author) mentions cannabis as one of five sacred plants, referring to it as a source of happiness, donor of joy, and bringer of freedom.

 • Getting acknowledged by WHO in 2017 revealed that CBD is neither addictive nor harmful; the number of financial institutions banking Marijuana-Hemp businesses increased rapidly from 2018.